harbingerofme/DebugToolkit/README.md

 	* `create_pickup` A lot of custom item mods also need to test their descriptions.
 Maybe you have an on pickup hook.
 	* `force_family_event` We initially tried it being able to do any family, but this proved to be hard.
 So instead we force an event to happen next stage.
 	* `noclip` Thank you iDeathHD for creating this!
+	* `kick` Not much to say there are better ways to resolve your issues with players.
+	* `ban`You can talk it out.
+	* `spawn_interactible` Implemented with full range of interactles, not limited to types.
+Accepts InteractableSpawnCard partial as parameter.
 * **Fixes**
 	*
 	* `Spawn_as` now temporarily disables arriving in the pod to prevent not being able to get out of a pod.